junwai/Game/Game Rules.md

 ## Engineer
 --------------
 - Commons do not automatically respawn and must be built.
 Built Commons may respawn within 1 space of your Elite
-- If you eliminate an enemy unit, Add a Blueprint to the your Blueprints pool.
+- If you eliminate an enemy unit, add a Blueprint to the your Blueprints pool.
 When building Commons, you may add upgrades to it by allocating the requisite amount of Blueprints.
 Any eliminated Common returns Blueprints to your pool.
 You may not stack identical Blueprints.
-- You begin the game with 2 Blueprints
+- You begin the game with 3 Blueprints
 - The Engineer Elite may move through any friendly built units
 - All of your built units/obstacles count towards increasing an adjacent friendly Objective's armor